 Make a Public Records Request

 The City of Durham maintains public records and makes them available for review in accordance with North Carolina State Law.
 Some records may contain information protected by the Public Records law and therefore, may not be available for review.
-The City has established a Public Records Policy to assist city officials, city employees, and the public in understanding and complying with the public records law.

 How to Make a Public Records Request

 All requests should be submitted through the City’s online public records portal.
 For tracking and accuracy purposes, requests will not be taken by phone.

 - To assist in our effort to process your request, be specific and thorough when providing the description of the requested record.
 If more information is needed, you may be asked to clarify your request.